Florian-J-W/PLUS_softwaredev_2025_Flosrepo/A3/README.md

 Create an environment based on the yml file profided in this folder conda env create --file envname.yml
-If the .yml is in the directory you are in (which it should be) and is called environment.yml (which it is not), you can simplify the command: conda env create
+If the .yml is in the directory you are in (which it should be) and is called environment.yml, you can simplify the command: conda env create

 ## Furthermore you need a sentinel Image ##